Treasury Inspector General for Tax Administration

 September 27, 2011

 Contact: Karen Kraushaar

-The Internal Revenue Service (IRS) is preparing for the potential transition of U.S.-based publicly held companies to International Financial Reporting Standards, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – Although the Internal Revenue Service (IRS) has been following procedures for processing streamlined installment agreements, those procedures have allowed for the inconsistent processing and treatment of taxpayers, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 A special plugin is required to view PDF documents.
 To obtain the free PDF reader, please visit the Adobe web site.